 The most common challenge is that offboarding can take time to complete, which is difficult for smaller businesses or companies experiencing rapid growth if they don’t have enough resources on staff at one time.

-- Employees who are not taken care of in their offboarding process often experience feelings such as anger, resentment, or regret that can have an adverse impact on productivity
+- Employees not taken care of in their offboarding process often experience feelings such as anger, resentment, or regret that can harm productivity.

-- Poor communication with former colleagues is also common as the employee may not feel that they are welcomed back to work
+- Poor communication with former colleagues is also common, as employees may not feel welcomed back to work.

 Offboarding Best Practices: Conclusion

-Best practices for offboarding involve making sure paperwork and administrative details get covered.
-But these are also about using the offboarding process to improve your company’s culture.
-Offboarding is a great way to get your company on the ground and make sure it’s on the right track.
+Best practices for offboarding involve covering paperwork and administrative details.
+But they are also about using the offboarding process to improve your company’s culture.
+Offboarding is a great way to get your company on the ground and ensure it’s on the right track.

-We hope this can help you with your employee offboarding procedure and we wish you the best of luck in completing this important task.
+We hope this helps you with your employee offboarding procedure and wish you luck in completing this important task.

 FAQs